aryanchandramania/Reservation-System-Starter/README.md

 This repository contains a simple application that provides a ticket reservation service for flights and helicopters, It could be extended if you would want to.

+*This fork is an experiment in refactoring an existing codebase using various design patterns.*

 It contains:
   * Entities for various types of air-travel e.g., descriptions of planes (``flight.reservation.plane.*``),